 Mies Van der Rohe was the last director of the seminal design school The Bauhaus.
 I studied at an art college that was based on the Bauhaus, Grays School of Art in Aberdeen.
 A beautiful modernist building in the Deeside countryside.

 I went to visit the Bauhaus (now a museum) on a visit to Berlin a couple of years ago.
-I was surprised to not enjoy the experience, despite loving Berlin and design.
+I was surprised to not enjoy the experience, despite loving Berlin, design, museums and art galleries.
 The visit reminded me design doesn’t belong in a gallery.
-The functionality that is the basis of design, plus us having design objects around us all the time, renders it pointless in a museum environment in my opinion.
+The functionality that is the basis of design, plus us having design objects around us all the time, renders it pointless in a museum environment, in my opinion.